Driving, Writing, and Living on the Wrong Road

 Though our culture persists in shrieking the mantra, "There are many roads," or in effect, "Take whatever road feels good.
 There is no wrong side of the road."
 Imagine driving or writing that way.
 Made in the image of God, we all know at the deepest level of our being that there is only one road that leads to heaven.
 "One road leads home and a thousand roads lead into the wilderness," as CS Lewis put it.
 Left or right, O the pain of those thousand roads.
 No one gets to heaven by scrupulously following the right path, the path of self-improvement and good works; or from swerving left, following his heart and doing what he feels.
 If not to the right or the left, where are we to keep our eyes?
 If there's only one way, The Way, how are we to get on--and keep on--the road?
 There's no equivocation.
 Nor is there any alternate route.
 The Word of God makes the path of life plain.
 Abandon all hope in ourselves and "Gaze upon the beauty of the Lord."
 It is precisely what we were made for.
 We are designed to keep our eyes straight ahead, to "Fix our eyes on Jesus, the author and perfecter of faith."
 We do this because by his finished work on the cross in place of sinners and his righteousness imputed to those same sinners' specific account, Christ is alone the path to life; in his presence there is fullness of joy; at his right hand their are pleasures forevermore (Psalm 16).
 God alone places us by his grace on the right road--and he alone keeps us on it.
 It's a gloriously wonderful road.
 All other roads lead into the wilderness.

-Aspiring writers, Lewis and Tolkien enthusiasts, Anglophiles, lovers of church history, of architecture, of music, of beauty of all kinds--join me on the OCWMC in October 2021!
+Aspiring writers, Lewis and Tolkien enthusiasts, Anglophiles, lovers of church history, of architecture, of music, of beauty of all kinds--join me on the OCWMC in March 2022!
+Space is limited and there's not much time.
+You will not regret this.

-Douglas Bond, author of dozens of books, directs the Oxford Creative Writing Master Class.
-Contact him about the next OCWMC at email@example.com
+Douglas Bond, author of dozens of books, directs the Oxford Creative Writing Master Class, and he is copy editor for authors and publishers.
+Contact him at email@example.com